 Early in May, bring the whole family to Japantown’s Peace Plaza for a day of cultural performances, arts & crafts, bounce houses, games, prizes, and more!

-The festival will take place from 11 am-4 pm and is free to attend.
+The festival usually takes place from 11 am - 4 pm and is free to attend.

 Tucked into a warehouse in the back of Fisherman’s Wharf is the Musée Méchanique, a large penny arcade hall with gaming equipment that dates back to the early twentieth century.

-It’s a great place for kids (and adults!) to have some after eating lunch at the wharf.
+It’s a great place for kids (and adults!) to visit after eating lunch at the wharf.
 Admission is free.

 See the Golden State Park Bison